EdiBERT, a generative model for image editing: Related work

 \subsection{Bidirectional attention}

-Autoregressive models only perform attention on previous tokens, which overweights the importance of the first elements.
-Some works alleviate this bias in different ways.
-For example, XLNet \cite{yang2019xlnet} learns an autoregressive model on random permutations of the ordering.
-More recently, \cite{cao2021image} proposed an autoregressive model that can be conditioned on any subsequence and requires the edited images' dataset.
-Finally, \cite{esser2021imagebart} trained ImageBART, a transformer that learns to revert a diffusion process in the discrete latent space of VQGAN.
-They generate a sequence of samples where each new generation is conditioned on the previous output, thus paying attention to the whole image.
-However, this method is computationally heavy since it requires making many inferences.
-We argue that by considering VQGAN sequences of tokens as done in NLP, it is now possible to directly train a BERT model \cite{devlin2018bert} that performs bidirectional attention over all the present tokens in the sequence.
+The main property of autoregressive models is that they only perform attention on previous tokens, making them inadequate when dealing with image manipulation \citep{esser2021imagebart}.
+Some works alleviate this bias in different ways. \citet{yang2019xlnet} learn an autoregressive model on random permutations of the ordering. \citet{cao2021image} propose a model where missing tokens are inferred autoregressively, conditionally to the set of kept tokens.
+Similarly, \citet{wan2021high} use an auto-regressive procedure conditioned on the masked image, while \citet{yu2021diverse} use BERT training with [MASK] tokens and Gibbs sampling.
+If this setting is ideal for tasks with masked tokens such as inpainting, it makes it ill-posed for scribble-editing and insertion without existing paired datasets.
+On the opposite, our EdiBERT tackles all tasks without any need for supervision.
+Finally, \citet{esser2021imagebart} train ImageBART, a transformer that reverts a diffusion process in the discrete latent space of VQGAN.
+Each generated sequence is conditioned on the previous one, thus paying attention to the whole image.
+However, this method is computationally heavy since it requires making $N\times L$ inferences, where $N$ is the number of generated sequences and $L$ the number of tokens in the sequence.
+Moreover, the authors do not the limited reconstruction capabilities of VQGANs.
+In this paper, we argue that by performing bidirectional attention over all the tokens (perturbed or not), it is now possible to train a single model tackling many editing tasks.

-The authors of BERT already remarked that a pre-trained bidirectional representation significantly reduces the need for many heavily-engineered task-specific architectures.
-Further studies improved the original formulation: a more robust version was proposed by \cite{liu2019roberta}, a lighter one by \cite{sanh2019distilbert}, and Electra \cite{clark2020electra} modified the training procedure, improving sample efficiency.
-All these previous works target mostly the pre-training of classification models.
-The authors of \cite{wang2019bert} showed that by using Gibbs sampling, a BERT model could generate realistic and diverse sentences.